-The Valley Hospital’s pediatric pulmonology team offers the minimally invasive Nuss procedure to treat children that have pectus excavatum, also known as sunken or funnel chest.
+The Valley Hospital’s pediatric surgical team offers the minimally invasive Nuss procedure to treat children and adults that have pectus excavatum, also known as sunken or funnel chest.

 What Does the Nuss Procedure Treat?